ClickHouse/ClickHouse/docs/en/operations/storing-data.md

 Data, processed in ClickHouse, is usually stored in the local file system — on the same machine with the ClickHouse server.
 That requires large-capacity disks, which can be expensive enough.
 To avoid that you can store the data remotely — on [Amazon S3](https://aws.amazon.com/s3/) disks or in the Hadoop Distributed File System ([HDFS](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HdfsDesign.html)).

 To work with data stored on `Amazon S3` disks use [S3](../engines/table-engines/integrations/s3.md) table engine, and to work with data in the Hadoop Distributed File System — [HDFS](../engines/table-engines/integrations/hdfs.md) table engine.

+To store data on a web server as static files use a disk with type [web](#storing-data-on-webserver).

 ## Zero-copy Replication {#zero-copy}